kraktos/ESKO/README.md

 ### Download the source
 Download the compressed file from here.
 This would create two folders /DATA and /ESKO.
-For instance, /home/uniXUser/DATA/ and /home/uniXUser/ESKO/

-under /ESKO directory you can find an extrensive java documentation under /doc folder.
+For instance, /home/unixUser/DATA/ and /home/unixUser/ESKO/.
+An extrensive java documentation under /home/unixUser/ESKO/doc/.

 ### Running the Pipeline
 The whole application os split into multiple modules.
 First one being an instance matching module.

 #### Instance Matching
-After the inflating the compressed file, browse to the
+After the inflating the compressed file, browse to the location /home/unixUser/ESKO/src/main/resources/script/ from the command line

 #### Clustering